johrstrom/jmeter-prometheus-plugin/README.md

 ## Usage

-To use this plugin you'll have to clone this repo, build the shaded jar and move it to your JMeter's lib directory.
+To use this plugin you'll have to clone this repo, build the shaded jar and move it to your JMeter's lib/ext directory.

 To build, simply maven package:
 ```
 mvn clean package
 ```
 This creates 2 jars, a shaded jar that has all the dependencies within it (this is the one you want) and the original jar.
 Both are in the target directory.
-Simply move the jar to your $JMETER_HOME/lib directory as with any JMeter plugin and you're ready to go!
+Simply move the jar to your $JMETER_HOME/lib/ext directory as with any JMeter plugin and you're ready to go!

 ## Feedback